 Goats can be identified with any of the following identification devices:

-What is used depends on whether the animal is a double-identified animal (one that will not be slaughtered before it is 12 months old) or a slaughter animal (one that is intended for slaughter within 12 months of birth).
+What is used depends on whether the animal is double-identified (two identifiers with the same unique individual identification number) or is a slaughter animal.
+Double identified animals are generally not slaughtered before they are 12 months old; slaughter animals are those that are intended for slaughter within 12 months of birth.

 More information on the types and combinations of identification devices can be found on the GOV.UK website.

 Electronic identification for goats is voluntary.
 However, if you intend to export then they must be full EID identified.
-For further details please see Sheep and goat keepers: how to identify your animals on the GOV.UK website.
+For further details on how to identify your animals please see the GOV.UK website.

 These animals need to be double identified with two non-electronic identification devices (if choosing not to use EID).
 These can be:

-If your goat loses its identification device, or it becomes impossible to read, you must replace the device within the following timescales (whichever comes soonest):
+If your goat loses its identification device, or it becomes impossible to read, you must replace the device within the following timescales (whichever comes first):